gameboycameraman/the-goblin-shortcutter/README.md

   card = await theGoblinShortcutter("Krenko");
   // Looking for the boss above but it could be any other card name console.log("This is your card:", card);
-  // you'll receive an object with one or multiple cards data object }
+  // you'll receive an object with one or multiple cards data }

 testingCard();